Paes, Hingis win third mixed major with U.S. Open triumph

 Hingis and Paes became the first duo to capture three major mixed titles in the same year since Margaret Court and Marty Riessen achieved the feat in 1969.

-The triumph earned Paes a ninth mixed doubles trophy and 17th grand slam title while Hingis took her overall grand slam tally to 18.
+The triumph earned 42-year-old Paes a ninth mixed doubles trophy and 17th grand slam title while Hingis took her overall grand slam tally to 19 (five singles, 10 women’s doubles and four mixed).

+“I just love to play tennis and I am fortunate to have Leander as my partner,” Hingis told reporters.

+Paes added: “Martina is a legend on and off the court.
+She’s my best friend.
+She’s just fantastic.”

-Hingis could add to her haul on Saturday when she teams up with another Indian, Sania Mirza, in the women’s doubles final.
+Hingis could add to her haul over the weekend when she teams up with another Indian, Sania Mirza, in the women’s doubles final.

 Reporting by Pritha Sarkar; Editing by Frank Pingue